Weather it is for that special day, or that friendly get together... We are your premier Mobile Event DJ!

 Bring comfortable dancing shoes to the reception!

-The means that the average honeymoon budget is $3,680.
+- That means that the average honeymoon budget is $3,680

 Bridesmaids – The bridesmaids pay for their own gowns, share the responsibility for the shower, contribute to bride’s gift from all bridesmaids and attend the rehearsal and dinner.